-My latest money making idea detailing cars came to me as I was cleaning out my car this past weekend.
-I’d been neglecting the task for way too long.
-I’ve been too busy with other things (like shooting videos for my online course).
+My latest money making idea, car detailing, came to me as I was cleaning out my car this past weekend.
+I'd been neglecting the task for way too long.
+I've been too busy with other things (like shooting videos for my online course).

-I was thinking about the times I had hired a guy in the past to detail my car for me, and what a great job he always did.
-When he finished, the car was sparkling like new and I was a happy camper since I didn’t have to do the work.
+I was thinking about the times I had hired a guy to do car detailing for me, and what a great job he always did.
+When he finished, the car was sparkling like new and I was a happy camper since I didn't have to do the work.
 He did a much better job than I would have done myself.

 I forget the guy's name, but he came to my office one day offering car detailing for me and my staff.
 He had a list of services offered along with the prices for each one.

 It's a very simple, easy to explain business with little overhead, which makes it a great way to earn extra money for paying off debt or anything else you might need a little additional income to achieve in your life.

 You could make $50-$100 an hour or more detailing cars !